shaniahn/4640-pod1/README.md

 1) Create Two Droplets in DigitalOcean - one should be Rocky 8/9 and one should be Ubuntu 22.04.
 Please add 'web' as a tag to each droplet

+2) Please ensure that you create an SSH key pair so that the machines can be accessed via SSH

-2) On the host, create a working directory in WSL
+2) On the host, create a working directory in WSL - this will be where you create the ansible files

 3) Initialize this directory as a git repo and create a git ignore file to ignore keys